Mortimer J. Adler: Popular appeal

 Unlike many of my contemporaries, I never write books for my fellow professors to read.
 I have no interest in the academic audience at all.
 I'm interested in Joe Doakes.
 A general audience can read any book I write – and they do.

-Dwight Macdonald once criticized Adler's popular style by saying "Mr. Adler once wrote a book called How to Read a Book.
+Dwight Macdonald once criticized Adler's literary style by saying "Mr. Adler once wrote a book called How to Read a Book.
 He should now read a book called How to Write a Book."

 Encyclopedia and educational reform

-Adler and Hutchins went on to found the Great Books of the Western World program and the Great Books Foundation.
-In 1952, Adler founded and served as director of the Institute for Philosophical Research.
-He also served on the Board of Editors of Encyclopædia Britannica, compiled its Syntopicon and later Propaedia, and succeeded Hutchins as its chairman from 1974.
-As the director of editorial planning for the fifteenth edition of Britannica from 1965, he was instrumental in the major reorganization of knowledge embodied in that edition.
-He introduced the Paideia Proposal which resulted in his founding the Paideia Program, a grade school curriculum centered around guided reading and discussion of difficult works (as judged for each grade).
-With Max Weismann, he founded the Center for the Study of the Great Ideas in 1990 in Chicago.
+Adler and Robert Hutchins jointly founded the Great Books of the Western World program and the Great Books Foundation.
+In 1952, Adler established the Institute for Philosophical Research and served as its director.
+He served on the Board of Editors of Encyclopædia Britannica, where he compiled A Syntopicon and later the Propaedia.
+Adler succeeded Hutchins as chairman of the Board of Editors in 1974.

+As director of editorial planning for the fifteenth edition of Encyclopædia Britannica, beginning in 1965, Adler played a central role in the reorganization of the encyclopedia's structure and presentation of knowledge.
+He also developed the Paideia Proposal, which led to the creation of the Paideia Program, a school curriculum focused on guided reading and discussion of selected texts at each grade level.
+In 1990, Adler and Max Weismann founded the Center for the Study of the Great Ideas in Chicago.